 As we wrap up this section of the module how would you generalize the parent function \(f(x)=x^2\) so that the transformations would easily described without having to graph the function?

-One possible generalized equation is the graphing form of a quadratic function, which is \(f(x)=a(x-h)^2+k\) where \(k\) is the vertical shift and \(h\) is the horizontal shift.
+One possible generalized equation is the vertex form of a quadratic function, which is \(f(x)=a(x-h)^2+k\) where \(k\) is the vertical shift and \(h\) is the horizontal shift.
 What do you have to remember about the horizontal shift?